10 best Amelia alternatives for WordPress in 2026

 - No 20+ demo subdomains.
 Amelia has dental.wpamelia.com, stylist.wpamelia.com, and 18+ others — strongest vertical-demo coverage in the category.
 Bookly has none.

-- English-only marketing site — Amelia has full EN / ES / DE; Bookly DE pilot is planned for H2 2026.
+- English-only marketing site — Amelia has full EN / ES / DE; Bookly’s 10-language multilingual marketing site is in preparation.

-Verdict — when to pick: if you want a mature WordPress booking plugin with the deepest WP.org footprint, a real free tier to try before buying, and one-time lifetime pricing without anchor games.
+Verdict — when to pick: if you want a mature WordPress booking plugin with the deepest WP.org footprint, a real free tier to try before buying, and flexible annual/lifetime pricing that beats Amelia in most common 1-site and 5-site scenarios.

 When NOT to pick: if Amelia’s out-of-the-box visual design is non-negotiable, or if you need 20+ vertical demo subdomains before committing.